bluesky/suitcase-nxstxm/README.md

     lib/site-packages/suitcase/nxstxm

-the build must be performed by typing the following on the command line:
+the build must be performed by typing the following on the command line from inside the repo directory:
 ```
 pip install .
 ```